Average Cost for Insurance in Nova Scotia

 What are the Main Classes of Licenses in Nova Scotia and How Do You Obtain Them?

 In Nova Scotia, there are eight different classes of licenses.
-Each of which allows you to be able to drive different types of vehicles.
+Each of these allows you to be able to drive different types of vehicles.
 To get each class of license, you must pass different tests.
 Here is a list of the different classes of licenses that allow you to be able to drive a regular vehicle on the road:

 To be able to get a class 7 license, you must be at least 16 years of age.
 If you are 16 years of age, you need a guardian to consent to you taking a learner’s license test.
 If you’re 18 years old, you’re allowed to take the test without guardian consent.
 To pass and get a learner’s license, you must pass a written test on the rules of the road as well as on the signs of the road.
 You also must pass an optical test and a medical test to ensure that you are not a danger to other drivers on the road.
 A class 7 license allows you to be able to drive with someone else watching.
-The other person must have their full drivers license and sit in the passenger seat of the vehicle.
+The other person must have their full driver’s license and sit in the passenger seat of the vehicle.
 You must not drive with other passengers in the vehicle.

 To be able to get a class 5 driver’s license, you must have had your class 7 license for at least 12 months.
 You also have the option of taking a driver’s training course, which can reduce this time to as little as nine months.
 To get your class 5 driver’s license, you must pass a road test as well as a medical and optical standard test.
 If after the tests you are deemed to be a safe driver, you will be able to get your class 5 license.
 Once you have this, you can carry other passengers without having a certified licensed driver in the passenger seat.